Over a year ago, life gave us a chance to make some major memories.

 The views of the lake were calming and serene.

-When we reached the pool, initially it was crowded but slowly the crowd thinned out to a point we had the whole pool to ourselves.
+When we reached the pool, initially it was crowded but slowly the crowd thinned out to a point where we had the whole pool to ourselves.

 After relaxing in the pool, we came to our rooms and changed.
 Later we decided to drive around to see what the city looks like at night.
 We enjoyed dinner at El Tapatio restaurant which is famous for its authentic Mexican Cuisine.